life-itself/community/content/hubs/bergerac.md

 image: /assets/images/20200717_072527.jpg
 ---

-The Bergerac Hub offers opportunities to explore what it really means to live more consciously together.
+The Bergerac Praxis Hub offers opportunities to explore what it really means to live more consciously together.

-The Hub is nestled near the River Dordogne and just a few minutes walk from Bergerac's beautiful town centre.
+The Praxis Hub is nestled near the River Dordogne and just a few minutes walk from Bergerac's beautiful town center.
 A perfect location from which to enjoy both the glorious French countryside and the vibrant medieval town.

-The Hub is used both as a Life Itself Praxis Hub and is available to other groups and communities to create their own retreats, workshops and residencies.
-If you are interested please [contact us](https://lifeitself.org/contact/).

 ## Overview

-* **What?** Exploring the liminal space of collective and personal awakening to cultivate the disposition to be at ease with whatever comes and adjust to it .
-* **How?** We believe in Community of practices, a frame which combines both a dynamic regenerative engagement for the collective and the space for you to continue your daily work – a key aspect is learning how we can integrate daily practices (sitting, cooking, cleaning, circling) as an activation rather than an obligation (a service you give to your Self).
-Each residency is oriented around a key theme or question.
-More details can be found in the Section “[Upcoming residencies](https://lifeitself.org/upcoming-residencies-gatherings)”.
-* **Where?** The [Life Itself Praxis Hub, Bergerac, France](https://lifeitself.org/hubs/bergerac) (South West, in the Bordeaux wine region, 20 min from Plum Village)
-* **For whom?** To all who wish to engage in practices: system-thinkers, researchers, spiritual ecologists, bodhisattvas, change makers, symbiotic entrepreneurs, poets, painters, eco-dharmists, people ready to just be with what comes, good and bad.
-* **How can I participate?** Please apply online using the registration form within the corresponding residency page.
-* **How much does it cost?** A typical stay costs between €800 (shared room) and €1,300 (premium double room) per month / per person, including food.
-Facilitation fees may apply for some residencies.
-Couples can share double bedrooms at a substantially reduced rate.
-* **More questions?** Contact us at [praxishub@lifeitself.org](mailto:praxishub@lifeitself.org)

-## The Bergerac Praxis Hub

-The Bergerac Praxis hub is gathering groups and communities interested in radically committing, together, to be in kinship with the world as it is.
-We will respond to uncertainty together, with collective embodied practices that include deep attention to humble activities like breathing, creating living space, or preparing food together.
+The Bergerac Praxis hub is gathering people  interested in radically committing, together, to be in kinship with the world as it is.
+We will joyfully respond to uncertainty together with collective embodied practices that include deep attention to humble activities like breathing, creating living space, or preparing food together.

 Beyond the seemingly paradoxical nature of contemplative activism, we carry the intention of the ungraspable concept of a metamodern monastery.
 Our vision is to create a space where individuals can come together to explore, practice, and embody new ways of being and relating to each other and the world.

 The Praxis Hub is a space devoted to the development and deepening of practices for an integrative response to our cultural situation.
-The Hub hosts residencies at the service of change agents.
+The Praxis Hub hosts residencies at the service of change agents.
 A laboratory to test and develop collective practices that can support our capacity to be together in this time of complexity, both individually and collectively.

 The Hub is an experiential place that seeks to highlight the activation process resulting from community living.
 A proposal that aims to bring out another way of thinking and living in the world by questioning the relationship between the intimate and the collective along the question of alterity.

-**We envision this space as a laboratory for systemic transformation, where we can document and study the effects of our practices on individual and collective wisdom.**

-**Our ultimate goal is to create a model for a receptive way of living, where deep listening informs us towards a transformation grounded in the values of curiosity, engagement and trust.**
+We envision this space as a laboratory for systemic transformation, where we can document and study the effects of our practices on individual and collective wisdom. **Our ultimate goal is to create a model for a receptive way of living, where deep listening informs us towards a transformation grounded in the values of curiosity, engagement and trust.**

 ## The Praxis residencies and gatherings

+The Bergerac Praxis Hub is a space where individuals can come together to explore, practice, and embody new ways of being and relating to each other and the world.
+We see this space as a place for experimentation, exploration, and learning, where people can engage in self-work, creative work, and spiritual practices within a supportive and structured framework.
+We believe that this framework, which combines elements of monastic and secular practices, can facilitate the development of a new paradigm of living and being, one that is more connected, embodied, and expansive.

 We are running and hosting a series of [residencies and retreats](https://lifeitself.org/upcoming-residencies-gatherings) that are a spiritual cooking together of various ingredients: people, practices, workshops, art, community life and actual cooking.
-The residences open a space, a vacuum filled by people and practices too spiritual for politics, too “political” for the monasteries, where we sit with our trouble without giving into the narrowing impulse to “save the world.”
+The residences open a space, a vacuum filled by people and practices too spiritual for politics, too “political” for the monasteries, where we sit with our trouble without giving into the narrowing impulse to [“save the world”](https://lifeitself.org/setting-the-world-to-rights-residency).

-Residencies combine both an activating frame of collective practices with the space for you to continue your daily work – a key aspect is learning how we can integrate community and practice, collective and private, absolute and relative in our daily life.
+Residencies combine both an activating frame of collective practices (sitting meditation, cooking, cleaning and circling) with the space for you to continue your daily work – a key aspect is learning how we can integrate community and practice, collective and private, absolute and relative in our daily life.

+## The Praxis food

+We consider our relation to food seriously at the hub.
+Our mindful approach envisions a sense of nourishment that integrates silence, gratitude, contemplations as much as delicious plant-based food menus.

+Our food praxis is based on 3 principles:

+* Caring
+* Degrowing
+* Honoring

+To match the best possible balance between the ethical, the economical, and the ecological aspects of our food system.
+We leverage the frame of a Zen temple food system to provide a mindful setting for the integrative nourishment of the group.
+Our basic meal system is based on a tripartite system of:

+* cereals
+* beans + cooked veggies
+* raw veggies

+along with dessert or cookies.

+We buy our food to the fresh market and to the organic local cooperative and use as much as we can local and endemic ingredients.

+The collective meals are always plant-based ones, avoiding non-ethical industrial food.
+In the same spirit, if some participants want to consume animal-based products, we welcome it as an opportunity to discuss our food system and buy from local farmers at the market.

+Finally, we have a Monday to Friday alcohol-free policy.
+However, we enjoy celebrating and dancing with good wine at the Hub on week-ends.

 ## The Praxis Lab